Random Forest

 | OOB | — | Out-of-Bag (see OOB Score).
 Negative when the model predicts worse than the mean |

-R², RMSE, and other metrics above are computed on the training data, so even an overfitting model can show high values.
+R², RMSE, and other metrics above are computed on the fitting data, so even an overfitting model can show high values.
 Use OOB to judge generalization performance.

 Diagnostic Plots (Regression)

 Two scatter plots are displayed in Regression mode.
-These plots are based on training data predictions and residuals.
+These plots are based on fitting data predictions and residuals.

 Actual vs Predicted: plots actual values () on the vertical axis against predicted values () on the horizontal axis.
 Points clustered near the diagonal indicate predictions close to the actual values.